btcjon/tv2mt4/readme.txt

-Goal is to refactor these rules into yaml code that can be read ultimately by 'business-rules' for python.
-We want an easy way to add/adjust rules and conditions easily.

 Incoming messages will adhere to a standardized syntax for simplicity and flexibility in parsing.

 Message information will be key-value paired using '=' and separated by commas.